Naboudiana/cis237assignment6/README.md

 * Ability to click on a table header and sort the list of items by that column.
 * Write at least 2 unit tests to verify your code.

+I did the first,second, fourth, and only one unit test to verify code.

 ### Notes

 There are a few Youtube videos I found that should help you out with MVC.